docker/docs/compose/wordpress.md

 You can use Docker Compose to easily run WordPress in an isolated environment built with Docker containers.
 This quick-start guide demonstrates how to use Compose to set up and run WordPress.
-Before starting, install [Compose installed](/compose/install.md).
+Before starting, make sure you have [Compose installed](/compose/install.md).

 ### Define the project